Nernst Plateau in the Quantum Limit of Low-Carrier-Density Topological Insulators

+where $k_w=\sqrt{\left[\left(-M_{\perp}e/\hslash+g\mu_B/2\right)B-\Delta \right]/M_z}$ representing the position of the Weyl point.
+Substituting \Eq{EqRxx} into \Eq{EqSxyS} yields $S_{x y}/T =-2\pi^2 k_B^2/(3e\Gamma)$, which corresponds to $R=1$ in \Eq{EqSxyI}.
+Additionally, as shown in Supplemental Material Sec.
+SVIC \cite{supp}, each subfigure in Fig. \ref{FigWBE} leads to a special point in the Nernst coefficient curve shown in \Fig{FigWTI}(b).
+Specifically, Fig. \ref{FigWBE}(a) leads to the peak value of the Nernst coefficient in \Fig{FigWTI}(b); Fig. \ref{FigWBE}(b) leads to the point where the Nernst coefficient crosses zero in \Fig{FigWTI}(b); and Fig. \ref{FigWBE}(c) leads to the valley value in \Fig{FigWTI}(b).

-The existence of this plateau is quite sensitive to the magnitude of $n_0$.
+The emergence of this plateau is highly sensitive to the carrier density $n_0$.
 As shown in \Fig{FigWTI}(c), when $n_0$ is increased to be $6.4\times 10^{17}/\mathrm{cm}^3$, no plateau appears regardless of the magnitude of $B$.
 The main reason is that for such an $n_0$, the $E_{F}$ after the Lifshitz transition is relatively high (see \Fig{FigWTI}(a)), thus far from the ideal Weyl state.
 For such case, we have also obtained approximate result of $S_{x y}/T$ under strong magnetic field (see Supplemental Material, Sec.
-VI \cite{supp}), which clearly demonstrates the dependence of $S_{xy}$ on $B$ and shows that $S_{xy}$ does not exhibit a plateau in strong magnetic fields.
+SVI \cite{supp}), which clearly demonstrates the dependence of $S_{xy}$ on $B$ and shows that $S_{xy}$ does not exhibit a plateau in strong magnetic fields.
+Furthermore, \Eq{EqCaDeM} shows that $B_2 \propto n_0^{2/3}$, and \Fig{FigWTI}(a) show that as $n_0$ decreases, the Fermi energy at $B_2$ is closer to the 1D Weyl point, meaning $B_3$ decreases with $n_0$.
+Therefore, the emergence of a Nernst plateau within experimentally accessible fields requires $n_0$ to be sufficiently low--a condition independent of specific material details--making our prediction highly universal.

-The experimental phenomenon of the flat Nernst effect bears resemblance to that of the anomalous Nernst effect.
+The experimental phenomenon of the Nernst plateau bears resemblance to that of the anomalous Nernst effect.
 To distinguish between them, we also computed the behaviors of the corresponding $R_{xy}(B)$ and $R_{xx}(B)$.
 Figure \ref{FigWTI}(d) illustrates the variation of $R_{xy}$ with $B$, showing that $R_{xy}$ does not exhibit a plateau.
-This is a significant distinction between our results and the experimental phenomenon of anomalous Nernst effect, as the plateau in anomalous Nernst effect typically accompanies the anomalous Hall plateau.
+This is a significant distinction between our results and the experimental phenomenon of anomalous Nernst effect, as the plateau in anomalous Nernst effect typically accompanies the anomalous Hall plateau \cite{Xiaod06L,Puy08L,Behnia16RPP}.
 Furthermore, \Eq{EqRxx} indicates that when the $S_{xy}$ plateau appears, $R_{xx}$ increases with $B$ according to $\sqrt{\left(-M_{\perp}e/\hslash+g\mu_B/2\right)B-\Delta }$, as shown in \Fig{FigWTI}(e).
-Observing such behaviors of $R_{xx}$ in experiments provides additional support for validating our Nernst plateau theory.
+Observing such behaviors of $R_{xx}$ in experiments provides additional support for validating our plateau theory.